 IPECP at Stony Brook

-The Center for Interprofessional Innovation is teaming up with the Program in Public Health to offer students the opportunity to be a part of a project for Building Interprofessional Resources for Transforming Health, otherwise known as the B.I.R.T.H.
+The Center for Interprofessional Innovation teamed up with the Programs in Public Health to offer students the opportunity to be a part of a project for Building Interprofessional Resources for Transforming Health, otherwise known as the B.I.R.T.H.
 Initiative

 Healthy Libraries Program